aravindiitgn/Autonomous-2024/README.md

 ## Braking
 ### Hardware
+We have bypassed the brake cables attached to the pedal and connected it to a 12v dc motor , wound the brake cable over it.
 ### Software
+Used a cytron 10A motor driver and an arduino to control the brake motor.
+When an obstacle is detected and is within the cart's lane, the arduino sends a pwm to the brake motor on which the brake cable is wound.
 ## Localization
 ### Hardware
 Used an Arduino UNO R3 and a Neo 6mv2 GPS Module.
 The accuracy of this GPS module is close to 2.5~3.5 m while the GPS is fixed to atleast 5 satellites for trilateration.![image](https://github.com/user-attachments/assets/b914471f-1ac3-40b9-9c89-c2872a840783)